pyqueen9/data_mining_projects/README.md

-# data_mining_projects
+Data mining projects in Python

-The following classifiers are implemented in Python:
+The following algorithms are implemented from scratch:

 1. Naive Bayes
 2. Neural Network